couchbaselabs/Grocery-Sync-iOS/README.md

 2. Click the Run button

 That's it!
 Now that you're set up, you can just use the Run command again after making changes to the demo code.

+## Using A Local Sync Gateway

+If you've installed Couchbase Server and the [Couchbase Sync Gateway][7], you can easily configure Grocery Sync to sync locally instead of with the remote server.

+(For help setting up the Sync Gateway, [read the getting started guide][8].)

+1. Create a Couchbase Server bucket named `grocery-sync`.
+2. If Couchbase Server is not running on the same computer as the Sync Gateway, edit the `sync_gateway_config.json` file in this directory and enter the correct server URL.
+3. Start the Sync Gateway using the supplied configuration file: `sync_gateway sync_gateway_config.json`
+4. Edit `DemoAppDelegate.m` and change the value of `kServerDbURL` to have the hostname/address and port of the Sync Gateway.
+Make sure to specify the public API port (4984) not the admin port (4985).
+5. Build and run Grocery Sync.

 ## Adding Couchbase Lite to your existing Xcode project